 If you find lactuca virosa in the wild, you can harvest the seeds and plant them in your yard (possibly starting a medicinal garden).

-An easier solution is just to buy seeds.
-I’ve found this brand to be a reliable source although they can be surprisingly difficult to germinate.
+A more straightforward solution is to buy seeds.
+I’ve found this brand to be a reliable source, although they can be surprisingly tricky to germinate.

 Potential Side Effects